 The sheriff’s office told the media that before deputies hauled him off to jail, Belden asked them to do one thing: Tell the homeowner he was sorry.

-No apologies would have been needed if the home had been equipped with Deep Sentinel’s new state-of-the-art home security system.
+No apologies would have been needed if the home had been equipped with Deep Sentinel’s new state-of-the-art wireless home security system.
 Even if the homeowner was not able to get to his phone, Deep Sentinel’s artificial intelligence-assisted monitoring system would have alerted our live surveillance agents.
 Quickly assessing the situation on their screens, they would have immediately called the police.
 The suspect could have been arrested before he ever set foot in the home – or the dentist’s office.